ohhsodead/arisen-studio/README.md

 <h1 align="left">ModioX</h1>

 An open source desktop application designed to easily browse through a regularly updated library of game mods, homebrew and themes for the PlayStation 3.
-Populated by myself, few friends and awesome contributors, meaning they're all verified and tested to work by our contributers.
+Populated by myself, few friends and awesome contributors, meaning they're all verified and tested to work.
 It also utilizes the ftp client, which allows for being able to install and uninstall modded files directly to games using a set of installation paths included with all mods, without the need for digging up old posts or using file managers - this aims to do everything for you.

 ![ModioX](https://github.com/ohhsoash/ModioX/blob/master/Screenshots/Screenshot1.png?raw=true)